My MFA: Would I Do It Again?

 Would I Really Do It Again?

-Sometimes I think I’d have been better off if I invested my tuition money on a down payment for buying real estate instead.
-Owning property would have given me a place to live and work, and I could’ve sold it for a profit if I wanted or needed.
+Honestly, I think I’d have been better off investing my MFA tuition money on a down payment for buying real estate.
+Owning property would have given me a place to live and work, and I could’ve sold it (likely for a profit) if I wanted or needed.
 Try as you might, you can’t live in an MFA.